 How to Rent an Apartment in Brazil

-Unless you are a legal resident of Brazil, then the options that you have for renting an apartment are pretty limited.
-In order to rent your own apartment you need to be a legal resident of Brazil, you need to have 2 cosigners who take responsibility for your rent payments if you don’t pay, and you generally need to make a commitment of several years.
+Unless you are a legal resident of Brazil, then the options that you have for renting an apartment are limited.
+In order to rent your own apartment you need to be a legal resident of Brazil, you need to have 2 cosigners (fiadores) who take financial responsibility for you if something happens, and you generally need to make a commitment of several years.
 It doesn’t sound easy in theory and its not any easier in practice.

 That doesn’t mean that you wont be able to find a place to live, it just means that you’ll have to share an apartment with someone.
 This isn’t so bad since your goal is to learn Portuguese and you’ll have someone around the house you can talk to.